 Pittsburgh to Cumberland, the Classic GAP Trek

 This nearly 150-mile itinerary takes you end-to-end on the Great Allegheny Passage from Downtown Pittsburgh to Cumberland.
 It’s oriented from west to east, to give you the benefit of tailwinds and the fun of the 23.7-mile downhill coast from the Eastern Continental Divide to “mile zero” of the GAP at Canal Place at the end.
 Of course, you can start in Cumberland and finish at Point State Park if you like.
 Either way, with daily distances of 30 to 40 miles, this schedule gives you time for leisurely lunch breaks, exploring, and picture-taking.
 It has the benefit of overnight lodging options in guesthouses, inns, or bed and breakfasts each night.
 Both Cumberland and Downtown Pittsburgh feature great restaurants, breweries, distilleries, special events, river views, paddling, museums, art galleries, and all kinds of fun to celebrate the end of your trip.
-Amtrak’s Capitol Limited makes this trip easy to pull off.
+Amtrak’s Floridian makes this trip easy to pull off.
 You can leave your vehicle at either end and return by train in the opposite direction.

 Day one takes you from Downtown Pittsburgh past Pittsburgh’s South Side and through Homestead and the region’s historic steel-manufacturing communities.
 Stop at The Pump House to learn about the 1892 strike and lockout that marked a terrible turn in the industry’s management-labor relations.
 This stretch follows the mighty Monongahela River, crossing it twice, once on the Hot Metal Bridge and once on the Riverton Bridge.
 At McKeesport, you’ll pick up the Youghiogheny River and travel past the Red Waterfall and Dravo Hiker-Biker Campground before ending in West Newton, where several dining options and bed and breakfasts await.